Modern social statistics of Native Americans: Economy and social status

 However, Indian tribes are becoming more economically independent in recent years.
 The impact of Native American gaming has been monumental, but non-gaming tribes have growing economies as well.
 For example, the Mississippi Choctaw Indians have incorporated industry into their economy.
 Automobile subassembly and plastic manufacturing are only two of the sectors in which the tribe is involved.
 Factories seem to contradict Indian culture, but ironically, industry helps culture thrive.
 By embracing industry, the Choctaw have been able to build a stable enough economy to prevent people from leaving the reservation and encourage people to come back, according to Chief Phillip Martin.
 Life on the tribe is more appealing because it is more secure.
 Jobs are readily available, and the tribe has revitalized public health, housing, and education.
 Past federal policies have continually been detrimental to tribal economies, but self-determination has provided tribes with the independence and sovereignty to combat a history of poverty.

 According to the US Census, real per capita income has grown substantially in past decades.
 In 1970, the average real per capita income among Reservation Indians was $4,347.
 This figure grew to $6,510 in 1980, dipped to $5,959 in 1990, and grew again to $7,942 in 2000.
 However, the overall statistic for the United States has also steadily grown over this span of time.
 The total US real per capita was $13,188 in 1970 and $21,587.
 While economy on Reservations has improved, it is still significantly lower than that of the United States.

 The tribe with the lowest per capita income on a non-gaming Reservation is the Crow Creek Reservation in South Dakota with $4,043, but it also has a very low population of 1,846.
 The tribe with the highest per capita income on a non-gaming Reservation is the St. Regis Mohawk Reservation in New York.
 With a population of 2,581 as of 2008, it averages $12,016 per year.
-The least successful gaming Reservation has a higher per capita income than the Crow Creek Reservation: The Texas Kickapoo Reservation, population of 423, has an average of $3,398.
+The least successful gaming Reservation has a lower per capita income than the Crow Creek Reservation: The Texas Kickapoo Reservation, population of 423, has an average of $3,398.
 The most successful gaming tribe is the Viejas Reservation in California; its population is 232 and averages $28,128 per capita income.
 Therefore, population is insignificant when determining economic success.
 A better measure is geographic location.